dmarquezz/dmarquezz.github.io/_posts/2013-07-23-to-each-or-to-map.md

 #=> [3, 5, 7, 9]
 {% endhighlight %}

 _select_ also iterates over each element in an array.
 The difference however, is that _select_ returns a new array composed of the elements "for which the given block is true."
-Therefore, we can solve the problem in the first example in the following way using _select_:
+Therefore, we can solve the problem in the second example in the following way using _select_:

 {% highlight ruby %}
 nums = (1..9)